Updated: Sep 9, 2021

-Boxfit and Fitness Pilates classes at Gemma Pearce Fitness are bookable in a six week block whilst other classes like Zumba, Rockbox and Clubbercise offer a discount if you pay upfront for a number of classes.
+Some classes at Gemma Pearce Fitness are bookable in a six week block whilst other classes like Zumba and Zumba Gold can be booked individually but up to a month in advance.
 Along with making the investment in yourself, these classes really work well as a series because the content builds through the weeks to give the best improvements.

 Here are more ways to invest in your health:

 1. Clever eating – we all know that what we eat has a huge impact on our health.
 Give yourself the best chance of staying healthy by making sensible food choices, giving your body the best fuel for it to run the most efficiently.

 2. The big sleep – creating regular sleeping habits (aim for 7-9 hours a night) helps to keep your mind and body in tip top condition.
 Stimulants like coffee and light from electronic devices interfere with our natural sleep cycle along with work schedules and stress.

 3. Prevention better than cure – it’s also more effective and cheaper!
 A regular back massage for your nagging aches or a trip to the podiatrist for some foot care is far better than leaving niggles for too long (see the guest blog on this by Claire).